coder/coder/docs/admin/reference-architectures.md

    specific workspace apps, confirming their capability to echo back received content effectively.

-5. Cleanup: clean used workspace resources.
+5. Cleanup: delete workspaces and users created in step 1.

 ### Infrastructure and setup requirements